 Paris Cooking Class or Food Tour

 Food is such a big part of the culture in Paris and I want to learn more about it.
 I loved the cooking class in San Sebastian and the food tour in Porto.
 I would be happy to do either one in Paris.
-I thought these options looked interesting:
+I thought these options looked interesting things to try in Paris:

-Even with all there is to do within the city limits of Paris, it’s still a good idea to explore the area more.
-You can learn more about the history, the art, and the culture.
+Even with all there is to do within the city limits of Paris, it’s still a good idea to explore the wider area more.
+You can learn more about the history, art, and culture.
 It’s also a great opportunity to see the beautiful French beautiful countryside.
-Some of these Paris day trips would also be great for a weekend or even longer if you can find the time.
+These Paris day trips are on my bucket list for Paris, although I would like to spend a weekend or even longer at some of these places.

 Palace of Versailles